-So, with the recent rise of games which give a nostalgic ‘nod’ to games of yesteryear, just how does PitterPot stack up against them and is it worth picking up?
+So, with the recent rise of games that give a nostalgic ‘nod’ to games of yesteryear, just how does PitterPot stack up against them and is it worth picking up?
 Let’s find out.

 All great 3D games implement some kind of momentum to the character – you’ll be running for a few steps then if you let go, your character will slow down before coming to a halt.
 PitterPot also does this, sometimes.
 It leads to the game feeling a little ‘floaty’ at times as sometimes he’ll move after you let go, sometimes he doesn’t, sometimes you pull back to compensate and end up forcing yourself off an edge, or maybe you’ll walk into an evil vine?
 After playing the game for about two hours though, I’d become accustomed to the controls and it was a lot easier to make the precise jumps and dodge the enemies – it just takes a little getting used too initially.